Economic Linear Quadratic MPC With Non-Unique Optimal Solutions: Finite Horizon and Terminal Cost

-The extension of the results above to the stabilizable case is directly obtained by applying the arguments used in the proof of Theorem~\ref{thm:as_stab_no_ctrb} and further noticing that the choice of bounded $P^\mathrm{f}_{11}, P^\mathrm{f}_{12}$ can be made arbitrarily, as it does not affect $K_N$ and only shifts the non-controllable blocks of $P_N$.
+The extension of the results above to the stabilizable case is directly obtained by applying the arguments used in Theorem~\ref{thm:as_stab_no_ctrb} and noticing that the choice of bounded $P^\mathrm{f}_{11}, P^\mathrm{f}_{12}$ can be made arbitrarily (as long as it is bounded), as it does not affect the feedback on the controllable modes and only shifts the non-controllable blocks of $P_N$.